Stay up to date

 Who can access the data?

 The minimum cyber security standard focuses on maintaining access to sensitive data.
 The organisations and departments must have a clear policy to manage and maintain data privacy and protection.
 Therefore, they must implement the least privilege rule to have minimum access to sensitive information and other related services.
-Along with it, the department must ensure that only relevant and needed access is granted to the user and any excessive permissions are reviewed and revoked promptly.
+The department must also ensure that only relevant and needed access is granted to the user and any excessive permissions are reviewed and revoked promptly.

 This category focuses and directs the organisation/departments to protect the data and assets from unauthorised access and cyber attacks.
 In the minimum cyber security standard, the regulatory body forces the organisations to take suitable and all necessary actions to protect data exposure.

-To protect sensitive information, the department should execute an authentication and authorisation mechanism to allow legitimate access.
-Moreover, for exclusive or critical data protection, there must be strict security restrictions such as Two-factor authentication.
+The department should execute an authentication and authorisation mechanism to protect sensitive information to allow legitimate access.
+Moreover, for exclusive or critical data protection, strict security restrictions such as Two-factor authentication must be imposed.
 To maintain the CIA of data, a department or organisation can create copies of data when any user makes data changes or modifies the file.

 Vulnerable systems and services are prone to cyber threats and seek attacker attention; strict security controls, authorisation, and authentication will do nothing if the system or process itself is on the edge of open risk.
 MCSS particularised various ways to protect assets, systems, and services such as.